 Rory’s expertise spans primary, secondary and tertiary education.
 For example, he acted for the claimant student in the successful judicial review of the decision by St George’s University of London to terminate her registration – R (AW) v SGUL EWHC 1647 (Admin) and he has advised universities and colleges on student disciplinary matters.
 He has also acted in judicial reviews and appeals against decisions concerning children with Special Educational Needs and school closures.
 He was lead counsel for the Department for Education in a recent judicial review of the Government’s policy of providing free full-time childcare for the children of working parents.

 Rory has a particular expertise in human rights law – he worked for nine months at the European Court of Human Rights, drafting judgments and decisions in numerous British and Irish cases, and lectured on behalf of the Council of Europe and the Raoul Wallenberg Institute in Strasbourg, Armenia and Azerbaijan.
 He has also advised in relation to constitutional claims in jurisdictions with constitutions similar to the European Convention on Human Rights, for example the Turks and Caicos Islands.
 He represented the government in many of the leading Court of Appeal cases concerning Article 8.
 He has also appeared in numerous inquests where he has advised and made representations on the effect of Article 2.
-He is currently second counsel for the Secretary of State in AM (Zimbabwe) v SSHD, a Supreme Court case which will decide whether to follow, and how to interpret Paposhvili v Belgium – i.e. when it breaches Article 3 to return a seriously ill person to a country where they will not receive the same medical treatment.
+He was second counsel for the Secretary of State in AM (Zimbabwe) v SSHD, a Supreme Court case which decided how to interpret Paposhvili v Belgium – i.e. when it breaches Article 3 to return a seriously ill person to a country where they will not receive the same medical treatment.